 9. An overprotective boyfriend would be restrictive

 If your jealous and controlling partner starts restricting your freedom of movement, it’s a clear sign that he is being overprotective.
-That cafe you love going to will suddenly be off-limits because you smiled at the waiter.
-Or your girl’s night out will get canceled after he throws a tantrum over you going out without him.
+That café you love going to will suddenly be off-limits because you smiled at the waiter.
+Or your girl’s night out will get canceled after your overprotective boyfriend throws a tantrum over you going out without him.

 10. Tries to stop you from wearing what you like

 Some men like to obsess over the clothes you wear.
 They can’t understand that what dress you wear, how much makeup you put on is entirely up to you.
 They will berate and harass you for wearing anything that doesn’t cover every tiny skin cell.
+You might ask yourself, “Why is my boyfriend overprotective?”
 These tendencies come from a feeling of insecurity and a misplaced sense of possession and can be very harmful in the long term.

 If your overprotective boyfriend starts exhibiting such signs, explain to him that you have sole agency over your body and your attire.
 And, while you can appreciate his inputs now and then, he shouldn’t try to dictate how you dress.

 Related Reading: The 10 Biggest Turn-Offs For Women